AlexK049/Mini-Web-Projects/README.md

 Prerequisites: Docker and Git are installed.

 1. Clone the repository
-2. From the root project directory, navigate to the `/howler` directory, and create a `.env` file using the `.env_sample` file as a template.
+2. From the root project directory, navigate to the `./howler` directory, and create a `.env` file using the `.env_sample` file as a template.
 3. Generate a secret key (random string of characters) to fill in as the `JWT_SECRET_KEY` environment variable in the newly created `.env` file.
 4. Navigate to the root project directory and run the following command in your terminal: `docker compose up -d --build`
 5. All the projects will now be viewable on localhost (port 80)

 # Project Guide

-## Static Dashboard
+## Dashboard
+For this project, an HTML file was given with some preset classes and id's.
+Without touching the HTML file, it was styled to present the information in a more digestible way.

-## Static News Site Landing
+## News Site Landing
+A static new site with a header, some quick links, and a list of top articles to read.
+Made with HTML and CSS.
 ## Calculator
+A calculator with simple operators, order of operations (supported internally by a state machine), error handling, and history.
 ## Payment App
+A payment app which uses an HTML form to collect, validate, and submit payment information between two users.
+Styled to have a multi-page appearance.
 ## Twitter Clone
+Client side rendered social media app with some features reminiscent of X (formerly known as Twitter).
+Includes authentication which salts and hashes user passwords, maintains user sessions with JWTs and has a REST API which allows for dynamic content.

+The logins for all the users are present in the `./howler/src/data/usersUnhashed.json` file.
+An example login is using `student` as the username, and `1` as the password.

+To ensure sure this project functions correctly, make sure to follow the instructions in the [startup guide](#startup-guide)
 ## Pet Profile
+This is a profile page built for a larger social media app.
+The frontend is built with React and Tailwind, and contains areas where requests to a backend can be made and processed.
+It is currently set up with some mock data, and allows for the entry of new data with the caveat being that it is not persisted between sessions.